-Once relevant clusters are identified, the default strategy in many partition-based methods is to perform an exhaustive, brute-force scan by calculating the distance from the query to every point within those clusters.
-As a single cluster may contain hundreds or thousands of vectors, this brute-force approach becomes a primary latency bottleneck.
-To mitigate this, fine-grained data filtering and intra-cluster indexing are therefore essential to accelerate this process.
-For instance, in the graph-based ANNS method KBest \cite{kbest} on the SIFT-1M dataset, the average number of distance computations is approximately 3,000 per query, i.e., a mere 0.3\% of the one million calculations required by a brute-force scan of the entire dataset.
-This stark contrast highlights a significant optimization gap and the potential for substantial performance gains by avoiding exhaustive intra-cluster scanning with more intelligent search mechanisms.
+Once candidate clusters are identified, the standard approach in many partition-based methods is to perform an exhaustive linear scan of all data points within those clusters.
+Since a single cluster may contain hundreds or thousands of vectors, this brute-force approach becomes a primary latency bottleneck.
+To mitigate this, fine-grained data filtering and intra-cluster indexing are essential.
+For instance, the graph-based ANNS method KBest \cite{kbest} demonstrates that on the SIFT1M dataset, high recall is attainable with approximately 3,000 distance computations per query, merely 0.3\% of the workload required by a full scan.
+This disparity highlights the significant potential for performance optimization by replacing exhaustive intra-cluster scanning with more intelligent search mechanisms.